-For some, the question is do I take out student loans to pay for Harvard or do I accept a full-ride at a state school.
+For some, the question is do I take out student loans to pay for the top-ranked school or do I accept a full-ride at a state school.
 For others, the question is do I pay full tuition at the local university or save money by going to a community college.
-The vast majority of college students face this question in one way or another.
-Pick the expensive school or save some money?
+The vast majority of college students face this question in one way or another: Pick the expensive school or save some money?

-Unfortunately, there really isn’t a simple answer.
+Unfortunately, there isn’t a simple answer.
 The most important thing is to take the time to make a well thought out decision.
-Before you decide, it is critical to ask yourself the following questions:
+Careful thought can lead to a well thought out decision can help avoid mistakes and prevent regrets.
+Before you decide, it is critical to ask yourself a few critical questions.

 Will the expensive school be my final destination?

 The classic example: If you go to Harvard law, nobody cares where you went for your undergraduate degree.
 If grad school is in your future, the name on the undergrad degree becomes far less important; in some cases, it becomes trivial.
 Things like your GPA, major, and test scores can all end up being more important than where you went to school for undergrad.

 Along the same lines, where you start your degree does not matter.
 The part that matters is where you finish it.
 If you spend two years at a community college and complete your degree at a more prestigious school, it won’t hold you back at all.
 You will save some money, and if anything, potential employers will see the wisdom and work ethic that went into your educational path.